If science and technology are to develop, the world needs innovative minds to keep dreaming and creating.

 A trip to this museum is a must for little scientists, but it's also great for any curious child.
 Similar to the Cradle of Aviation, the Science Museum offers special programs for Boy and Girl Scouts.
 For aspiring artists, it also has a weekly drawing class for kids ages 6-9.
 If you're an artist yourself, consider an adult class here.

-Long Island Science Center — Rocky Point
+Long Island Science Center — Riverhead

-RELATED: Great programs for Long Island kids with special needs
+RELATED: Great Programs for Long Island Kids With Special Needs

 Park Shore Day Camp offers a state-of-the-art science center and more.